fsufitch/tidbits/evolve-3/step-by-step.md

 Part 2: OS Install
 =====

 With the computer off, plug in a USB drive with your choice of Linux on it.
-These steps assume it is Ubuntu.
+These steps assume it is [Linux Mint 20.3 Cinnammon](https://linuxmint.com/edition.php?id=292).

 Turn the computer on.
 Hold ESC or DEL to enter BIOS config.